mhBrice/thesis/article3/article3.md

 First, our results showed important changes in the spatial distribution of temperate species recruitment.
 We observed large increases in the occurrence and abundance patterns of the four studied species, except for *A. saccharum* which declined in the southern portion of the study area.
-Secondly, we provided evidence of significant northward distribution shifts, but these were affected by disturbances.
+Second, we provided evidence of significant northward distribution shifts, but these were affected by disturbances.
 Saplings of *A. rubrum*, *A. saccharum* and *B. alleghaniensis* experienced northward shifts in undisturbed plots.
 However, only the two *Acer* species shifted at moderate disturbances (natural or logging).
 There was no significant shift at major logging.
-Thirdly, our results may signal the onset of a migration from marginal populations found on hilltops as temperate saplings at their northern margins tended to shift downslope, although this trend was not significant.
+Third, our results may signal the onset of a migration from marginal populations found on hilltops as temperate saplings at their northern margins tended to shift downslope, although this trend was not significant.
 Finally, we analysed the effect of a large array of environmental